Boosting Object Representation Learning via Motion and Object Continuity: Exact Numerical Results

 \subsection{Playing Atari game results}

 We here give detailed numerical results for each seed of the different playing agents.
-These correspond to final scores of agents initially trained with perfect information extracted from the RAM, then evaluated with object detection based on the perfect information baseline (RAM) as well as SPACE models, SPOC w/o OC, and SPACE with our complete SPOC architecture.
+These correspond to final scores of agents initially trained with perfect information extracted from the RAM, then evaluated with object detection based on the perfect information baseline (RAM) as well as SPACE models, SPACE + MOC w/o OC, and SPACE with our complete SPACE + MOC architecture.
 The best deep agent is bolded.
 We use for each reported \textit{seed}, the object detector model trained with this seed, as well as the few-shot ($16$) classification model trained with the same seed, and initialize the environment based on this seed.